Date and time notation in Finland

+Date

 In Finland, the usual way of writing dates in normal text is with the months spelled out.
 The format varies according to the language used.
-In Finnish, a full stop (full point, dot or period) is placed after the day to indicate an ordinal: 31. toukokuuta 2002; furthermore, the month is in the partitive case, always marked by -ta.
-The month can also be written first, now in genitive case (the day and the abbreviated word päivä, 'day', are in essive case as above): toukokuun 31. pnä 2002.
+In Finnish, a full stop is placed after the day to indicate an ordinal: 31. toukokuuta 2002; furthermore, the month is in the partitive case, always marked by -ta.
+The month can also be written first, now in genitive case (the day päivä, 'day', is in essive case as above): toukokuun 31. päivänä 2002.
 In Swedish, the full stop is not used and the month is in nominative (without inflection): den 31 maj 2002.

 The date can be preceded by the weekday (also lower case), in Finnish in essive case: perjantaina 31. toukokuuta 2002, fredagen den 31 maj 2002.
 The Finnish language has month names differing from most other languages; three letter abbreviations are not used in Finnish, and the months are not capitalised in either language (they are not considered proper names).
 In spoken Finnish in a context where it is clear people may say the short form of the month e.g. loka for lokakuu 'October', but never in formal writing as several months also can be times of the year e.g. joulukuu 'December' whereas joulu is yule or Christmastide; kesäkuu 'June' is similar to kesä 'summer'.

 In the Sami languages (Inari Sámi, Northern Sámi and Skolt Sámi) the date can be given with the month first (month–day–year), but then spelt out in essive case: vyesimaanu 31. p.
 2002, bearjadat, miessemannu 31. b.
 2002, vue'ssmaan 31. p.
 2002.